slarmoo/.github/profile/css/frameworks/frameworks.md

 ![Bootstrap assignment](bootstrapAssignment.png)

-Once you are successful upload the URL of your CodePen to the Canvas assignment.
+_If assignment submission is required for this section of the course_: Upload the URL of your CodePen to the Canvas assignment.